-Specialised in global macro, market and policy-specific analysis, G+ Market Economics is a sole trademark of G+ Economics.
-Clients include public sector clients, central bank analysts, private wealth managers, hedge funds, market intermediaries, bank traders, risk officers, portfolio managers, public sector and corporate treasurers, and inter-government institutions and media opinion-leaders.
+Our readership network includes public sector treasury managers, central bank analysts, private wealth managers, hedge funds, market intermediaries, bank traders, risk officers, portfolio managers, public sector and corporate treasurers, and inter-government institutions and media opinion-leaders.

 G+ Is Global Market Economics.
 Our research psychology is rooted in the principles of fundamental analysis and market intelligence.

 Is it time to ease the world economy off zero rates?
 Lena Komileva, chief economist at G+ Economics, argues to John Authers, the FT's Chief Investment Correspondent, that productivity, employment and inflation remain low, while leverage has rebounded, so central bankers should be very careful.